 Academic integrity is about doing what is right, fair, and honest in all aspects of learning.
 The following list, compiled by the members of the English Department and approved by all departments, clearly delineates violations of academic integrity.
 Each point will be reviewed and discussed in every English class; however, the contract is valid across all disciplines.
 Any violation carries the consequence stated in the Delone Catholic handbook.

-Copying Assignments (Minor offense) For the loaner, providing one's work for another to copy.
+Sharing or Copying Assignments (Minor offense) - For the loaner, providing one's work for another to copy.
 For the copier, taking or accepting someone's work and submitting it as his/her own.

 - applying another’s direct quotations without proper citation within specific discipline.